firefly-iii/docs/new-docs/about-firefly-iii/security.md

 Firefly III does not come with TLS enabled.
 This is up to you to setup.
 It does support it however.
 The Docker image can be protected using a reverse proxy setup, where the reverse proxy enables TLS.
 When self-hosting, this is up to you to configure.

+Firefly III supports a SSL connection to the database, when using MySQL or PostgreSQL.
+This is disabled by default.

 ## Docker secrets

 All secrets in use by Firefly III are stored in environment variables.
 These are offered to Firefly III by using actual environment variables (preferred), by using the `.env` file or by using Docker's feature to share environment variables with Firefly III.